dotnet/winforms/Documentation/getting-started.md

 ## Designing Forms

 WinForms Core does not yet have a dedicated Designer tool.
-For the time being, you can use [this workaround][winforms-designer].
+For the time being, you can use [this workaround](winforms-designer.md).

 ## Samples